 The jury is still out on the exact ideal frequency for red light therapy, but it's most commonly recommended that the lights are pointed at the skin several inches away for a number of minutes, depending on the manufacturer's instructions.
 The treatments are painless and require no downtime.
-The benefits are cumulative, so it's essential to be consistent to reap all the benefits, which can often take four to six weeks to show.
+The benefits are cumulative, so it's essential to be consistent to reap all the benefits.

 Does It Really Work?

 Yes; it can be useful and effective when used appropriately, realistically, and in some cases under the supervision of a board-certified dermatologist, Zubritsky says.
 For example, it can be an excellent complementary treatment for mild acne cases in combination with other acne treatments like topical products or medications.
 However, it may not totally clear particular types of acne like cystic acne.

 Many studies support red light therapy as an effective treatment modality in treating pre-cancerous lesions like actinic keratoses.
 It's typically used with a topical photosensitizer to be effective.